All performances of The Bodyguard will go on, regardless of weather conditions. Visit the event page for more information.

 The Fox Cities Performing Arts Center now offers a hearing loop system in Thrivent Financial Hall and is the first Broadway presenting theater in Wisconsin to have this wireless assistive hearing technology installed.
 The hearing loop enables people who have difficulty hearing to have far better reception than was previously possible.
 The loop provides enhanced hearing for patrons in two ways: 1) patrons can listen in by accessing their hearing aid’s telecoil which serves as an antenna that links the listener directly to the sound system, or 2) patrons can utilize loop listening devices available at the service desk if they do not wear telecoil hearing aids.
 Hearing loop systems work with a telecoil (also known as a telephone coil or “T-coil”) control which may or may not be embedded in the hearing device.
 Nearly seventy percent of all hearing aids currently have T-coils.
 Click here for F.A.Q. on hearing loop technology.

 Accessible seating is available on each seating level and price.
 Transfer seats are available on the Orchestra Level.
 Tickets for these areas can be purchased through the ticket office and must be requested in advance.
 The Center is equipped with a limited number of wheelchairs available for use free of charge during a performance.
 Accessible parking spaces are available in the Washington Street ramp.
 Valet parking is also available for most public ticketed events.
 There is a fee for valet parking.
 Click here for more information about directions and parking.
-The Main and Walnut Street entrance are equipped with automatic doors.
-Elevators service all four floors of the building.
+The Main entrance is equipped with automatic doors.
+The elevators service all four floors of the building.

 All levels within the Center have wheelchair accessible restrooms.
 The Orchestra Level west restrooms are equipped with automatic doors.
 A family restroom with changing table is located on the Orchestra Level.